Survivor (Destiny's Child album): Impact and legacy

 As previously announced, following the completion of promotional duties for Survivor, Destiny's Child embarked on a hiatus in 2002, in order for its members to release solo albums.
 Michelle Williams was first to release a solo album, titled Heart to Yours, in April 2002.
-The critically-acclaimed gospel record debuted at number 57 on the US Billboard 200 with first-week sales of 17,000 copies.
+It features the "Gospel Medley" first released on Survivor.
+The critically acclaimed gospel record debuted at number 57 on the US Billboard 200, with first-week sales of 17,000 copies and later peaked at number-one on the Top Gospel Albums chart.
+It became the biggest-selling gospel album of the year, with 220,000 copies sold in the US.
+At the 2002 MOBO Awards, Wiliams won an award for "Best Gospel Act", before making her Broadway debut, as the lead in the musical Aida in November 2003.
 Although Beyoncé Knowles' solo album was initially scheduled for October 2002, its release was postponed due to the success of Kelly Rowland's collaboration with Nelly, "Dilemma".
 The song reached the summit of the US Billboard Hot 100, thus Rowland's pop rock-oriented solo debut Simply Deep was moved up to October from its original early 2003 release date.
 Simply Deep debuted at number 12 on the US Billboard 200, selling 77,000 units within its first week and going on to be certified gold by the Recording Industry Association of America (RIAA).
 "Dilemma" additionally won Rowland her first Grammy Award outside the group, for Best Rap/Sung Collaboration at the 45th Annual Grammy Awards (2003).
 Following numerous postponements, Beyoncé was the last to release a solo album.
 Titled Dangerously in Love, it was released in June 2003 to widespread critical acclaim.
 The album debuted atop the US Billboard 200 and registered the highest first-week sales among the members with 317,000 units.
 It was preceded by the lead single "Crazy in Love", which spent eight consecutive weeks atop the US Billboard Hot 100.
 "Crazy in Love" was followed by "Baby Boy", which surpassed its predecessor's reign at the summit by one week, and the top-five hits "Me, Myself and I" and "Naughty Girl".
 At the 46th Annual Grammy Awards (2004), Dangerously in Love and its tracks won five awards, including Best Contemporary R&B Album; Beyoncé consequently tied with Lauryn Hill, Alicia Keys and Norah Jones for the record of most Grammy Awards won by a woman at a single ceremony.
 Following the release of her sixth solo studio album Lemonade (2016), Sasha Geffen from MTV claimed "Survivor marked [Beyoncé]'s turning point from musician to global phenomenon", drawing parallels between lyrical themes of tracks from Survivor and those from Lemonade.